sheetalrepo/ApiTestFW/readme.txt

 # API Framework:
 1. Framework support GET request as of now.
 However can be enhanced for other request.
-2. All the test data for different type of APIs are kept under single json TestData.json (src/test/resources)
+2. All the test data for different type of APIs are kept according to Test Class Name and Method Name under (src\test\resources\testdata)
-3. For every data row in TestData.json, we have a separate Data Provider (src/test/java/com/data)
+3. For every API we have separate Data Provider
+4. For one API, single data provider will be there.
+5. For every @Test method we have different json for to pass test data.
+This is done so that data is human readable.
+Else huge json data become non human readable.
-4. Test Data is kept in a JSON file rather excel, csv etc
+6. Test Data is kept in a JSON file rather excel, csv etc

 ## Advantages ##
 1. Its a properly layered framework means every layer has its own functionalities

-	#Data Layer (src/test/java/data)
+	#Data Layer (src/test/java/com/data)
 		a.
-Data layer will read json, convert it into different POJOs (src/test/java/data/json/VerifyXXX.java).
+Data layer will read respective json, convert it into respective POJOs (src/test/java/com/data/json/JsonTestDataForAPIX.java).
 		b.
-Further multiple POJOs get converted into fewer APIs POJOs (src/test/java/data/pojos/TestDataForXXX.java)
+Further JsonTestDataForAPIX POJOs get converted as List<JsonTestDataForAPIX> into CompleteJsonTestDataForAPIX POJOs (src/test/java/com/data/json/CompleteJsonTestDataForAPIX.java)

 	#Business Layer (src/test/java/com/businesslayer)